All library readers must abide by our library guidelines below when using the library.

 900s History of and texts from the ancient Near East

 The Library subscribes to a number of e-resources relevant to biblical studies.
-Most of these resources are fully searchable through our Tyndale Resource and Content Discovery here.
+Most of these resources are fully searchable through our library catalogue here.

 It is possible to limit your search results to full text resources only.